jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/aberration/Seugathi.md

 Temperature: any
 Organization: single, pair, or expedition (3-8)
 Treasure: double (masterwork short sword, wand of magic missile [CL 5th, 1d20+30 charges])
-Description: Seugathi are spawned by the hundreds by a single neothelid that has performed rituals to impregnate itself.
-As part of the strange process of being spawned in such rituals, the seugathi assimilates an extensive list of missions from its parent-once the seugathi completes these missions, it perishes.
-No single seugathi knows the purpose of these commands, but they trust that their neothelid masters have a reason for sending them on these diverse and usually cruel missions.
-A seugathi is 14 feet long and weighs 650 pounds.
 Race:
 Class:
 MR: